Cap-go/website/content/blog/appcenter-migration.md

 ### Install the Capgo SDK

-From a command line, directly into the root of your Capacitor app run:
+From a command line, directly into the root of your Capacitor app folder, run the following command:

 `npm i @capgo/capacitor-updater && npx cap sync`
 To install the plugin into your Capacitor app.